camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

   --dbname=postgres
 ```

-Verify that the connection is sucessfull.
+Verify that the connection is successful.

 ## AWS IAM Setup